 Truth be told, you’re going to have to shout it from the rooftops unless it catches fire, which has happened.

-The question of whether or not to create an online course has been shared with us from many clients over the past year, and the discussions are accelerating.
+The question of whether or not to create an online course has been shared with us by many clients over the past year, and the discussions are accelerating.

 Finding ways to monetize your experience and make a passive income is a great motivator.
 Enter the eLearning space wisely and you can benefit from it greatly.
 Enter it foolishly or unprepared, and it can be a costly waste of time.